ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 npm install --save @ckeditor/ckeditor5-vite-plugin
 ```

-The plugin is installed but won't work yet, so you need to add it to the Vite configuration.
+The plugin is installed but will not work yet, so you need to add it to the Vite configuration.
 First, add the `vite.config.js` file at the root of your project (or use an existing one).
 Then, modify the file by adding the following lines of code.

 ```js
 // vite.config.js